• Home

 Tiramisu is easy and quick to make and would be a fabulous dessert to bring to any celebratory table.
 This recipe makes a fairly large amount (serves 12) so I use a 9×13 dish.
 If you’d like to make a smaller batch tiramisu, see instructions in the recipe notes.

 2. Assemble the tiramisu.
-Very quickly dip (don’t soak!) the lady fingers into the coffee, one at time, then cover the base of dish.
+Very quickly dip (don’t soak!) the lady fingers into the espresso mixture, one at time, then cover the base of dish.
 Add half of the mascarpone mixture, spreading it evenly to create a smooth layer.
 Repeat with another layer of ladyfingers, then finish with remaining mascarpone mixture.

 3. Chill.
 Cover the dish and refrigerate for at least 6 hours, preferably overnight.